numerodix/emcache/README.md

 * Modular architecture.
 Transport layer is separate from storage and is configured in a N:1 topology with communication using immutable Cmd/Resp values over async channels.
 * Numerous opportunities for optimization by eliminating data copying.
 * Fairly good test coverage.
+* No config file, logging or daemonization yet.

 ## Development